openstack-archive/infra-manual/doc/source/creators.rst

 OpenStack uses https://launchpad.net for project management tasks such as release planning and bug tracking.
-The first step to importing your repository is to make sure you have the right project management tools configured.
+The first step to importing your project is to make sure you have the right project management tools configured.

 .. (dhellmann) This section will need to be updated when we move fully to storyboard.